UKCloud/documentation/articles/private-compute/prc-sco.md

   - Any access provided by you to your user base that takes the compute system beyond its recommended performance and connectivity thresholds

-  - Faults within external connectivity providers (for example internet, PSN, Janet or N3/HSCN) and components co-located at UKCloud
+  - Faults within external connectivity providers (for example internet, PSN, Janet or HSCN) and components co-located at UKCloud

   - Any connectivity between data centres that is out of our control